Agilent Technologies (NYSE:A) Releases Q4 2021 Earnings Guidance

 Agilent Technologies (NYSE:A) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.150-$1.180 for the period, compared to the Thomson Reuters consensus estimate of $1.110.
 The company issued revenue guidance of $1.63 billion-$1.66 billion, compared to the consensus revenue estimate of $1.61 billion.Agilent Technologies also updated its FY 2021 guidance to $4.280-$4.310 EPS.

-Agilent Technologies (NYSE:A) last issued its quarterly earnings data on Monday, August 16th.
-The medical research company reported $1.10 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.99 by $0.11.
-The business had revenue of $1.59 billion during the quarter, compared to analyst estimates of $1.54 billion.
-Agilent Technologies had a net margin of 16.12% and a return on equity of 26.28%.
-The firm’s quarterly revenue was up 25.8% on a year-over-year basis.
-During the same quarter last year, the business earned $0.78 EPS.
-Analysts predict that Agilent Technologies will post 4.31 EPS for the current year.
+Agilent Technologies (NYSE:A) last posted its earnings results on Monday, August 16th.
+The medical research company reported $1.10 EPS for the quarter, beating analysts’ consensus estimates of $0.99 by $0.11.
+The business had revenue of $1.59 billion for the quarter, compared to the consensus estimate of $1.54 billion.
+Agilent Technologies had a net margin of 16.12% and a return on equity of 26.12%.
+The company’s revenue for the quarter was up 25.8% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.78 EPS.
+As a group, analysts expect that Agilent Technologies will post 4.31 earnings per share for the current year.

-In other news, SVP Michael Tang sold 13,465 shares of Agilent Technologies stock in a transaction on Thursday, May 27th.
-The stock was sold at an average price of $136.15, for a total transaction of $1,833,259.75.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, SVP Dominique Grau sold 3,578 shares of Agilent Technologies stock in a transaction on Tuesday, June 15th.
-The stock was sold at an average price of $145.03, for a total value of $518,917.34.
+In related news, SVP Dominique Grau sold 3,578 shares of the stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $145.03, for a total transaction of $518,917.34.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, SVP Michael Tang sold 13,465 shares of the stock in a transaction that occurred on Thursday, May 27th.
+The shares were sold at an average price of $136.15, for a total transaction of $1,833,259.75.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 45,333 shares of company stock worth $6,503,967.
+In the last quarter, insiders sold 54,366 shares of company stock worth $7,994,954.

+An institutional investor recently raised its position in Agilent Technologies stock.
+Morgan Stanley raised its holdings in shares of Agilent Technologies, Inc. (NYSE:A) by 2.9% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 1,154,775 shares of the medical research company’s stock after buying an additional 33,059 shares during the period.
+Morgan Stanley owned about 0.38% of Agilent Technologies worth $170,688,000 at the end of the most recent quarter.

 Agilent Technologies, Inc engages in the provision of application focused solutions for life sciences, diagnostics, and applied chemical markets.
 It operates through the following segments: Life Sciences and Applied Markets; Diagnostics and Genomics; and Agilent CrossLab.
 The Life Sciences and Applied Markets segment offers application-focused solutions that include instruments and software that enable to identify, quantify, and analyze the physical and biological properties of substances and products, as well as the clinical and life sciences research areas to interrogate samples at the molecular and cellular level.